Effective Date: December 11, 2019

 We take several measures to safeguard the collection, transmission and storage of the data we collect.
 We employ reasonable protections for your information that are appropriate to its sensitivity.
 The Services use industry standard Secure Sockets Layer (SSL) technology to allow for the encryption of personal information and credit card numbers.
 Strava engages providers that are industry leaders in online security, including Services verification, to strengthen the security of our Services.
 The Services are registered with site identification authorities so that your browser can confirm Strava’s identity before any personal information is sent.
 In addition, Strava’s secure servers protect this information using advanced firewall technology.

 Managing Your Settings

 Strava offers several features and settings to help you manage your privacy and share your activities.
 Most privacy controls are located in your privacy controls page, but some are specific to individual activities, athletes, or routes.
 Strava provides you the option to make your activities private.
 Click here to manage your privacy controls.

 Adjust Notification and Email Preferences

 Updating Account Information

-Deleting Information and Accounts
+Deleting Information and Accounts and Downloading Your Data

 The Services are operated from the United States.
 If you are located outside of the United States and choose to use the Services or provide information to us, you acknowledge and understand that your information will be transferred, processed and stored in the United States, as it is necessary to provide the Services and perform the Terms of Service.
 United States privacy laws may not be as protective as those in your jurisdiction.